Quick Reaction Alert

-Quick Reaction Alert (QRA) is state of readiness and modus operandi of air defence maintained at all hours of the day by NATO air forces.
-The United States usually refers to Quick Reaction Alert as 'Airspace Control Alert'.
+Quick Reaction Alert (QRA) is the state of readiness and modus operandi of air defence maintained at all hours of the day by NATO air forces.
+The United States usually refers to Quick Reaction Alert as Airspace Control Alert.

-Some non-NATO countries also maintain QRA, either full-time or part-time.
+Some non-NATO countries maintain a QRA, either full-time or part-time.

 Operation

 QRA in the United Kingdom

+There are two QRA stations in the United Kingdom, one at RAF Coningsby in the east of England, and the other at RAF Lossiemouth in Scotland.